 Students may repeat courses to replace a failing or a low grade.
 A record of every grade remains on the transcript, but credit is awarded only once, using the highest grade to calculate cumulative GPA.
 Certain courses are designated in the course bulletin as repeatable; they may be taken twice for credit.
-Note that there may be limits on the number of credits that can be applied to degree requirements in certain areas (e.g., 12 internship credits, 4 non-academic credits).
-If a student chooses to receive credit only once, the highest grade is used for cumulative GPA purposes.
+Note that there may be limits on the number of credits that can be applied to degree requirements in certain areas (e.g., 12 internship credits).
+If a student chooses to receive credit only once in a course that may be repeated for credit, then the highest grade is used for cumulative GPA purposes.

-GRADE POINT AVERAGE (GPA)
+Grade Point Average (GPA)